Bonfires of san juan 2025

 What Is a Barrack?

-A “barrack” or “barraca” is a temporary structure set up by various neighborhoods during the Hogueras de San Juan.
+A “barrack” or “barraca” is a temporary structure set up by various neighborhoods during the Hogueras de San Juan Alicante 2025.

 These barracks serve as social hubs where locals and visitors gather to eat, drink, and dance.
 Each barrack is decorated in a unique style, often reflecting the theme of the neighborhood’s hoguera.